stephenfuqua/stephenfuqua.github.io/best-practices-tdd-oo/solid-testing.md

 This is the most important principle with respect to unit testing.
 Yes, even more than Single Responsibility.
 For if you can't isolate a class away from its dependencies, then you can't unit test it.
 All you can do is run integration testing.

+There is also no test-driven development, in its true sense, without interfaces: having an interface allows you to begin testing a class against that interface, before you've created a concrete version of that interface.

 Code smell: if you find yourself injecting more than one dependency into a class &ndash; and thus needing multiple mocks in your unit tests &ndash; then your class under development might be violating SRP.
 "Might be".
 There are perfectly legitimate design decisions that go this way.
 But the more classes/interfaces that are injected into a class, the worse off you are from a testing perspective.
 Your code coupling and cyclomatic complexity go up: fancy words for this will be harder to maintain and understand.

 ------------------------------